denten-books/plain-text/main.md

 Gutenberg press into every office.
-And it allowed for the flourishing of a vibrant samizdat (self-publishing) scene, usually connected to underground culture movements without access to conventional publishing: punks, skinheads, computer- and game- geeks, feminists, fans of science fiction and queercore music [@klanten2011, @piepmeier2009, @duncombe2008].
+And it allowed for the flourishing of a vibrant samizdat (self-publishing) scene, usually connected to underground culture movements without access to conventional publishing: punks, skinheads, computer- and game- geeks, feminists, fans of science fiction and queer-core music [@klanten2011, @piepmeier2009, @duncombe2008].

 The word "xerox" firmly entered the English lexicon by the